A look back at the 1962 Ash Wednesday snowstorm

-The Valley has certainly seen it's share of snowstorms.
-The most recent, the blizzard of 2016.
+The Shenandoah Valley has certainly seen its share of snowstorms.
+The most recent was the blizzard of 2016.

-The worst storm on record, is the ash Wednesday storm of 1962.
-This storm was a slow moving powerful Nor'easter.
+The worst storm on record, though, is the Ash Wednesday storm of 1962.
+This storm was a slow-moving, powerful Nor'easter.

 It started snowing on Monday, March 5th, and didn't stop until Wednesday, March 7th.